EdwinVW/pitstop/workshop/pitstop-workshop.md

 ---

 ## Lab 1: Run the applicaton
-In this lab we'll make sure you can run PitStop on your machine.
+In this lab we'll make sure you can run Pitstop on your machine.
 This will involve the following activities:

 - [Get the sources](#step-1.1:-get-the-sources)
 - [Build the Docker images](#step-1.2:-build-the-docker-images)